Promoting Fundamental British Values

 At playtimes children are free to choose playground games and

-We teach children about their personal rights and freedoms and how to be safe during assemblies, PSHCE lessons and E-Safety sessions.
-Year 6 look at human rights and how parliament is run as part of their PSHCE topics.
+We teach children about their personal rights and freedoms and how to be safe during assemblies, PSHE lessons and E-Safety sessions.
+Year 6 look at human rights and how parliament is run as part of their PSHE topics.

 Tolerance of those of different Faiths & Beliefs